wp-plugins/am-events/readme.txt

 = Other examples =

-The plugin folder also contains a file "examples.php", which contains an example function for displaying upcoming events in a table.
+The plugin folder also contains a file "examples.php", which contains an example function for displaying upcoming events in a paged table.